noahehall/theBookOfNoah/0current/languages/nim/nim.md

 - programming language implementation: every language has an implementation in the form of an application, which either interprets source code or compiles the source code to an executable
   - interpreter: e.g. like javascript
   - compiler: e.g. like nim
+- methods === precedures === functions === subroutines
+  - method: conext of OOP
+  - proecure; context of precedural programming
+  - function: used in functional programming
+  - subroutine: used with saltine crackers

 ### nim and nims history

 - developed by Andreas Rumpf in 2005
-- general purpose statically typed compiled programming language designed to be efficient > expressive > elegant
+- general purpose statically typed compiled precedural multi-paradigm programming language designed to be efficient > expressive > elegant

   - efficient: just as fast as C, 13 times faster than python
-  - does have type inference
+  - expressive
+  - elegant: as beautiful as python
+  - multi-paradigm: doesnt focus on OOP, but has varying support for OOP, functional, declarative, concurrent, and other programming styles

 - shares many of pythons traits